 Mobile Wellness Team staff includes:

-- Kaitlin Falls, LCSW, a Social Worker with a master's degree in Social Work from Salisbury University, where she also earned a bachelor's degree in Psychology.
+- Kaitlin Falls, LMSW, a Social Worker with a master's degree in Social Work from University of Maryland Baltimore.
+She earned a bachelor's degree in Psychology from Salisbury University.
 Falls' social work experience includes internships at The Judy Center at Sudlersville Elementary School, the Talbot County Department of Social Services, and the Emergency Department of Bryn Mawr Hospital in Bryn Mawr, Pennsylvania.

 "We are so excited to have attracted such well-qualified team members to make our Mobile Wellness initiatives successful," said Lara Wilson, director, Rural Health Care Transformation for UM Shore Regional Health at Chestertown.
 "We also are grateful for the support we received from the Rural Maryland Council -- a generous grant in the amount of $125,000 dedicated to Mobile Wellness.
 Our application for this grant was supported by Maryland State Senator Steve Hershey and Maryland State Delegate Jay Jacobs, and also by Kent County Health Officer William Webb.
 We thank them and all our community partners who will be working with us to help make the Mobile Wellness Team a major health care asset for the residents of our region."